Concepts¶

 - All types derived from an

-class template. - All types derived from a
+absolute_point_originclass template. - All types derived from a

-PointOriginFor<T, V>
+PointOriginFor<T, V>¶

-concept is satisfied by all PointOrigin
+PointOriginFor concept is satisfied by all PointOrigin types that have quantity type

-implicitly convertible from quantity specification V
+implicitly convertible from quantity specification V, which means that V must satisfy

 Examples

-quantity type implicitly converts to isq::thermodynamic_temperature
+quantity type implicitly converts to isq::thermodynamic_temperature.

-However, if we define mean_sea_level
+However, if we define mean_sea_level in the following way:

 inline constexpr struct mean_sea_level final : absolute_point_origin<isq::altitude> {} mean_sea_level;

-then it can't be used as a point origin for points of isq::length
+then it can't be used as a point origin for points of isq::length or isq::width as none of them

-is implicitly convertible to isq::altitude
+is implicitly convertible to isq::altitude:

 - not every length is an altitude,